Academic Affairs

 Davies-Jackson Scholarship

-Two-year $50,000 scholarship at St. John's College at the University of Cambridge (UK) for graduating seniors with exceptional academic records who are among the first in their families to graduate from college.
-Applications are accepted for study in the following subjects: Archaeology and Anthropology; Classics; Economics; English; Geography; History; Art History; Modern & Medieval Languages; Music; Philosophy; and Social & Political Sciences.
+Two-year scholarship at St. John's College at the University of Cambridge (UK) for graduating seniors with exceptional academic records who are among the first in their families to graduate from college.
+The Scholarship is open to students who come to St John’s College to study for either the standard BA or the 2-year BA (Affiliated) course.
+It is open to all subjects apart from Law and Theology.

 Fulbright U.S. Student Scholarships